celeste1030/leaflet-js/README.md

 1. **Get the data set**

 The [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) provides earthquake data in a number of different formats, updated every 5 minutes.
 I chose to visualize all earthquakes from the past 7 days.
-I used the URL of this JSON to pull in the data for our visualization.
+I used the URL of this JSON to pull in the data for the visualization.

 2. **Import & Visualize the Data**

 ![map1](Images/level1.png)

-* I created a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.
+* I created a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.

 * Data markers reflect the **magnitude of the earthquake by their size** and **depth of the earthquake by color**.
-Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.
+Earthquakes with higher magnitudes should appear larger and earthquake depth corresponds to the legend on the bottom right.

 * I included popups that provide additional information about the earthquake when a marker is clicked.